Planned Giving

-By leaving a bequest in your estate plans, Green Guerillas can carry forward your love of New York, community gardens and equitable spaces beyond your lifetime.
+By including Green Guerillas in your estate plans, you help carry forward your love of New York, community gardens, and equitable public spaces beyond your lifetime.

-I give, devise and bequeath [Describe dollar amount or percentage] to Green Guerillas, Inc., EIN #13-2903183, a not-for-profit corporation located at 893 Bergen Street, Brooklyn, NY 11238 for its general charitable use and purposes.
+I give, devise and bequeath [describe dollar amount or percentage] to Green Guerillas, Inc., EIN #13-2903183, a not-for-profit corporation located at 925 Bergen Street, Unit 206, Brooklyn, NY 11238, for its general charitable use and purposes.

 An English navy man and émigré with German Jewish parents, he settled on the Upper West Side of New York City in 1951 and shortly thereafter became a pioneer in community gardening.